Nial26/Linux-from-Scratch/README.md

 	 * Mount the partition to `$LFS`.
 	 * Make sure that all the Virtual kernel file systems are mounted
 	 * `chroot`  to `LFS` and then continue with the installation.

+*Note* : This is the longest phase and at times becomes extremely boring, it's okay to build this across multiple iterations, I took days in between building some packages.